Oct 16, 2012

 Oct 2, 2012

-The R/Gap
+R/Gap

 "Do you not know that to whom you present yourselves slaves to obey, you are that one's slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness?
 But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 And having been set free from sin, you became slaves of righteousness.

-Thus, it becomes easily obvious that the idea of personal non-responsibility before God is not only ludicrous, indeed, it is also devastating to our relationship with Him.
-This loss of a binding fidelity to the good of the other, essentially destroys both the meaning and the actual reality of relationship.
+Thus, it becomes easily obvious that the idea of personal non-responsibility before God is not only ludicrous, but indeed, it is also devastating to our relationship with Him.
+Again, the loss of this anchoring fidelity essentially destroys both the meaning and the actual reality of our relationship.
+And yet, this is the very flawed concept of Redemptive Faith which we have far too widely embraced in the contemporary American Church at the grassroots level under all of our various banners.

 For a more comprehensive look at the concept of A Truly Redemptive Faith you may want to read "The Dark Light" in Reading Room 4.